Should Bridge get the High-Tech Treatment Too?

 In playing online bridge, it would be so easy to cheat.
 Your partner could be in the same room as you, and you could simply tell them what your hand holds.
 Or you could have two computers open, typing details of the hand to partner.
 Or you could be on the phone.
 Yes, this is possible with the online bridge that is currently being played, but when one is playing for personal esteem, it’s not that common.
 Bring money into the mix, and it would become more so.

 There is a solution.
 The game can be set up as what is known as an ‘Individual’ tournament.
 In this kind of game, the players are matched with strangers.
 The partnership ‘convention card’ is standard and cannot be changed.

 This kind of money bridge is available primarily through Bridge Big.
 In Bridge Big Partners and opponents are randomly selected and change with each hand.
 You cannot choose a partner.
 In fact, you have no idea who your partner or opponents are until after the hand is played, at which point you sit across from a new partner, again anonymous.
 To make it even more difficult to share information between players, the board numbers are scrambled, everyone plays South, chatting is disabled and kibitzing is not allowed (kibitzers are watchers).
-More information about Bridge Big’s fair play can be found here.
+More information about Bridge Big’s fair play (not currently available) can be found here.
 Bridge Big allows players to drop in for a few hands or stay as long as they like, similar to other online card games.